 Dashboards vs. Reports: How to Get the Most out of Your ITSM Reporting Tools

-- 7 min read
+- 11 min read

-At this point, we all know that reporting is an essential part of an ITSM tool.
-It helps us to have clear information about the performance of the service desk and the support team and thus make better decisions.
-ITSM reporting tools consist of dashboards and reports, and though it might seem great to have only two, this often poses a question: when should I use each one?
+At this point, we all know that reporting is an essential part of IT Service Management (ITSM) and an ITSM tool.
+It helps us have clear information about our service desk, support the team's performance, and make better decisions.For this, there are two kinds of ITSM reporting tools that often pose a question: When it comes to dashboards vs. reports, when should I use each one?

 If you find yourself having a hard time deciding, this article is perfect for you!
-We’re about to oppose dashboards vs. reports to see when they’re most useful and how to create them on InvGate Service Desk.

-Dashboards vs. reports: when to choose each one
+Dashboards vs reports: when to choose each one

-These two ITSM reporting tools are crucial for service desk managers to examine the health and performance of the service desk and the efficiency of their teams.
+These two reporting tools are crucial for service desk managers to examine the health and performance of the service desk and the efficiency of their teams.
 Let’s take a look at each one in detail.

 When to use an ITSM dashboard?